Dr. Mark Schell, Chair

 Language Requirement: French and German are the languages of music; therefore these are the recommended languages for the Music majors.
 Music Education majors are exempt from the language requirement.

 Private music lessons are available on piano, organ, voice, handbells, all orchestral and band instruments, and guitar.
 A private lesson fee per credit is charged in addition to tuition credit.
-Students should register for private lessons using INS 999, ORG 999, PNO 999, or the appropriate VOC number.
+Students request private lessons by registering for INS 999 (Instrumental), ORG 999 (organ), PNO 999 (piano), or the appropriate VOC (voice) lessons number.